-All participants shall use reasonable methods to communicate with each other.
-These methods may include digitally signed e-mail, fax, signed forms, or other, depending on the criticality and subject of the communication.
+Any notification related to this CPS shall be made by digitally signed e-mail, signed forms sent by mail, or other, depending on the criticality and subject of the communication.
+These notifications shall be sent to the contacts indicated in section 1.5.